-Azul Zulu Prime Builds of OpenJDK Installation Instructions
+Azul Zing Builds of OpenJDK Installation Instructions

 For system requirements and maximum heap size, see Azul Platform Prime System Requirements.

-Installing Azul Zulu Prime Builds of OpenJDK
+Installing Azul Zing Builds of OpenJDK

 Azul provides two builds types: